venechozix/dotfiles/README.md

 ./sync.py -U
 ```

+All of the possible args are explained in the `sync.py` file

 ## Todo

 - Actually make the script work lol

 - .sh variation of the script (i might not do this tbh)

+- change functionality from args to a single menu for everything

 ## Current configurations